oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-02-branches.md

 The value `legacy` indicates an entry that has reached its end of life.

 The value `patch_level` indicates the patch level of the product.

+The value `platform` indicates the (CPU) platform for which the product is intended.

 The value `product_family` indicates the product family that the product falls into.